elotroalex/chiens/_texts/translation.md

 - and here
 - I ordered for my funeral
 - a herd of wild buffaloes
-- one hundred eunuchs sacrifices tumults
+- one hundred eunuchs, sacrifices, tumults
 - a flight of knives of jet of spears of red copper